ABjnr/5125Cummulative1/README.md

 # 5125Cummulative1

-This project is a Blazor application that manages a school database.
+This project is an application that manages a school database.
 It includes functionality for managing teachers, students, and courses.

 ## Features